-In laboratories one may encounter a wide array of safety hazards including chemicals, electrical equipment, and biohazardous materials, hence it is vital to understand the importance of laboratory safety.
+In laboratories, one may encounter a wide array of safety hazards, including chemicals, electrical equipment, and biohazardous materials.
+Hence it is vital to understand the importance of laboratory safety.
 If something goes awry, more than just testing and research project schedules can be affected.
 Equipment can be damaged, and individuals in the workplace may be injured.

-When working in a laboratory, it is important to familiarise staff with the equipment and processes in the working space.
+When working in a laboratory, it is important to familiarize staff with the equipment and processes in the working space.
 It is also crucial to be aware and cautious of other co-workers in the work area.

-Laboratory safety is of paramount importance and thus this safety resource has been created, to encourage and promote safe and efficient working practices in any laboratory.
+Laboratory safety is of paramount importance, and thus this safety resource has been created to encourage and promote safe and efficient working practices in any laboratory:

-Anyone working or visiting the lab must wear correct safety equipment, and consumption of food or drinks must not be permitted.
+Anyone working or visiting the lab must wear the correct safety equipment, and the consumption of food or drinks must not be permitted.
 A clean, uncluttered laboratory is more likely to encourage careful accident-free work.

 The Laboratory Safety Training will provide an overview of general safety rules and requirements, chemical safety, personal protective equipment and barriers, waste management, spills, accident handling, and fire safety.
 Throughout, we review the importance of safety and emphasize that safety awareness in the laboratory starts with familiarizing yourself with all equipment and correct procedures before commencing work.